Incapacity Planning

 Get the idea?

-In these situations and many others, having a North Carolina Health Care Power of Attorney in place is the only way to ensure that the person you choose will be able to make medical decisions on your behalf.
+In these situations and many others, having a North Carolina Health Care Power of Attorney in place ensures that someone you trust makes your medical decisions, not just the person state law assigns.

 About Rania